tonymullen/TonyMullen-Book/Readme.md

 This is the project described in the book Getting MEAN (2nd Ed) by Simon Holmes.
 Your Readme.md should look something approximately like this one.

+## Checklist

-For each chapter, add a note with the following:
+For each chapter, all of the following are required for full credit:

+* A submission on Moodle with a link to your GitHub project page **by the appropriate assignment deadline**.
+See the course assignment page for details on deadlines and lateness policy.
+* At least 4 Git commits per chapter, with meaningful comments describing what was done
+* A tagged release representing each completed chapter (more on this below)
+* A readme entry for the chapter.
+Readme chapter entries should be **in descending order, with the latest on top**, and must include:
+  * A working Heroku link, placed at the top of your chapter notes
   * A description in your own words (>= 80 words) of the functionality you implemented and how it works, and list any challenges or problems you encountered.
   * The answer to all **readme questions** listed on this page for the chapter.
   * A screenshot of the current state of your work (see my chapter notes on this page for each chapter for specifics on what you should include in the screenshot).

-Add your chapter notes **in descending order, with the latest on top,** as I've done below.
 Scroll to the bottom of this readme to see some tips on how to use the Markdown notation to get the elements you need.

-**Submit the link to Moodle** by the appropriate assignment deadline.

 ### Committing and tagging